eltoroit/montreal25/@ELTOROIT/#Documents/DOC03-UseCases.md

     - Users request specialized information for different categories of properties (waterfront, foreclosed, commercial)
 - **Advertising regulations**:
     - Users inquire about restrictions or requirements for promoting listings and open houses

+## UC04 Lifestyle

+- **Neighborhood characteristics**:
+    - Users request information about the general qualities and attributes of neighborhoods surrounding specific properties
+- **Safety information**:
+    - Users inquire about crime rates and safety statistics for specific areas
+- **Educational resources**:
+    - Users ask about school quality and educational options in proximity to properties
+- **Community amenities**:
+    - Users want to know about local facilities, services, and attractions such as parks, healthcare, restaurants, and shopping
+- **Neighborhood comparison**:
+    - Users seek to compare different neighborhoods across various metrics including safety, child-friendliness, amenities, and cost of living
+- **Lifestyle factors**:
+    - Users ask about quality of life aspects including walkability, commute times, demographics, and future development plans
+- **Local economy**:
+    - Users inquire about cost of living, local businesses, and housing market trends

 ## UC05 Digital Experience